-The mortgage lending business is inextricably linked to the real estate market simply because the underlying security of a mortgage is the value of the real estate charged by the mortgage.
-There are other factors such as the financial strength, credit worthiness and ability to repay of the borrowers, guarantors and covenantors, but in the end the security of a mortgage is the underlying real estate.
-As the vast majority of the Issuer's investments are mortgages, it follows that the strength of the Issuer's assets are tied directly to the real estate market and the value of the property(s) that secure the Issuer's mortgages.
-History has shown us that real estate values can and do fluctuate.
+The mortgage lending business is inextricably linked to the real estate market because the underlying security of a mortgage is the value of the real estate charged by the mortgage.
+As the vast majority of the Issuer's investments are mortgages, the strength of the Issuer's assets are tied directly to the real estate market and the value of the property(s) that secure the Issuer's mortgages.
+History has shown that real estate values fluctuate.
 While it is generally conceded that real estate property tends to increase in value over time, the time required may be quite long (perhaps decades).
 At the same time, there may be fairly sharp fluctuations in real estate value over short periods.
-It is for this reason that the Issuer contends that its Shares are an investment an investor should consider only if the investor understands the long-term nature of the investment and is not investing just for the short-term as short-term fluctuations in real estate values may have an adverse effect on dividend returns and the Issuer's ability to redeem the investor's Shares.
+For these reasons, the Issuer believes that the Shares are an investment an investor should consider only if the investor understands the long-term nature of the investment and is not investing just for the short-term as short-term fluctuations in real estate values may have an adverse effect on dividend returns and the Issuer's ability to redeem the investor's Shares.